MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/media-services.md

 ### Example

-This example liss all media services for a resource group
+This example lists all media services for a resource group.

 ```javascript
 const msRestAzure = require('ms-rest-azure');